noahsamoa/rgb-hsl-clock/README.md

 # Color Wheel Transition

-A web application that features a dynamic color wheel transition based on the HSL color space.
+A simple site that features a dynamic color wheel transition based on the HSL color space.
 The background color smoothly shifts through the HSL spectrum, providing a visually appealing experience.
 Additionally, the webpage displays real-time HSL color information along with the corresponding hex code.

 ## Features